AriFordsham/GHCWiki/commentary/source-tree.md

 ## `testsuite/`, `nofib/`

 The `testsuite/` and `nofib/` directories contain apparatus for testing GHC.
-Each is a separate repository, which can be gotten with `darcs-all`.
+Each is a separate repository, which can be gotten with `sync-all`.
 More info on each is at:

 - [Building/RunningTests](building/running-tests)
 - [Building/RunningNoFib](building/running-no-fib)